Kualanamu International Airport: Operations

-The airport is the first in Indonesia with a publicly accessible check-in area (current Indonesian airports restrict access to ticket holders with security at the gate), as in a much larger and more spacious check-in area than the existing airport.
+The airport is the first in Indonesia with a publicly accessible check-in area (other Indonesian airports restrict access to ticket holders with security at the gate), as in a much larger and more spacious check-in area than the existing airport.
 The airport is designed by Wiratman & Associates, who had also designed several other new airports and office buildings in Indonesia.
 Computer renderings showing a T-shape design were posted on the company's website.
 Another rendering and masterplan can be found in Angkasa Pura II website.
 A visualization of the airport was also released.
-The Indonesian government hopes that Kualanamu "can compete with [Singapore] Changi, Bangkok, etc.," and making Kualanamu "an international hub."
+The Indonesian government hopes that Kualanamu "can compete with Singapore Changi, Bangkok, etc.," and make Kualanamu "an international hub."